facebookresearch/hydra/website/docs/plugins/nevergrad_sweeper.md

   Providing only `lower` and `upper` bound will set the initial value to the middle of the range, and the step to a sixth of the range.

 **Note**: unbounded scalars (scalars with no upper and/or lower bounds) can only be defined through a config file.

-### Custom parameter

-You can use the full scope of [Nevergrad parametrization](https://facebookresearch.github.io/nevergrad/parametrization.html) by using a string defining a nevergrad parameter which will be evaluated at runtime
-(eg.: `lr=Log(lower=0.001, upper=0.1)`).
-While providing greater flexibility, this comes at the cost of robustness, so avoid it whenever possible.